oracle-quickstart/oci-openshift/custom_manifests/oci-ccm-csi-drivers/v1.30.0-RWX-LA/RWX-LA.md

 ### Driver Installation

-The RWX-enabled OCI CSI driver manifests can be found in [01-oci-csi.yml](01-oci-csi.yml), and can be used to upgrade the OCI CSI driver on an existing OpenShift cluster.
-Apply the manifests manually or with the following command:
+Set the oci_driver_version variable to **v1.30.0-RWX-LA** when creating a cluster using the create-cluster stack to generate the dynamic_custom_manifest output with the RWX-enabled driver.
+To upgrade/change the OCI drivers on an existing OpenShift custer, apply the RWX-enabled OCI CSI driver manifests can be found in [01-oci-csi.yml](01-oci-csi.yml) manually or with the following command from within oci-openshift:

 ```bash
 export KUBECONFIG=<your_cluster_kubeconfig>